 If your data will be openly available under more than one DOI/URL then please select the appropriate statement and include one DOI/URL.
 Additional DOIs/URLs should be referenced in the acknowledgement section of your manuscript or you can add them to your data availability statement at proof correction stage.
 Statements cannot be amended after publication of the article.

-If you intend to make data openly available in future but do not have a DOI/URL or a pre-registered DOI/URL when you submit your manuscript then please state that data will be available upon request and provide further details in the data availability statements section in the submission form on when and how the data will become accessible.
+If you intend to make data openly available in future but do not have a DOI/URL or a pre-registered DOI/URL when you submit your manuscript then please state that data is not publicly available and then provide further details in the data availability statements section in the submission form on when and how the data will become accessible.

 Data formats and standards